timberflow/Retrofitting-Key-Value-Adaptor/README.md

 3. To modify hyper-parameters, you can change the specific configuration in ./hparams/kv/.
 For example, you can convert the value of "fine_tuning" to false in ./hparams/kv/gpt2-xl_zsRE.json to undo the fine-tuning setup in iReVa.

 To reproduce baselines, please check the setup procedures in ./baselines.
 After completing the preparations, run following example commands in this directory to see baselines' behaviours on zsRE and PARAREL.
-Moreover, you can modify the argmument "--alg_name" and "--hparams_fname" to try different baselines and "--ds_name" to experiment with different benchmarks.
+Moreover, you can modify the argmument "--alg_name" and "--hparams_fname" to try different baselines and "--ds_name" to experiment with different benchmarks for FT, MEND, ROME MEMIT; for MELO, modify the "+experiment" simply.
 ```
 # Fine Tuning
 python -m baselines.run_baselines           \